jsaveta/Lance/readme.txt

 -------------------------------------------------------------------------

-The Linked Data Instance Matching Benchmark (LANCE), is a benchmark for the assessment of Instance Matching techniques and systems for Linked Data data that are accompanied by a schema.
+LANCE is a benchmark for the assessment of Instance Matching techniques and systems for Linked Data data that are accompanied by a schema.
 Essentially, LANCE implements: